edzzn/khalilstemmler-blog/src/pages/articles/graphql/graphql-architectural-advantages.md

 React developers typically need to patch on Redux or Context, and write lots of boilerplate code to satisfy these requirements.

-Using [Apollo Client](https://www.apollographql.com/docs/react/?utm_source=khalil&utm_medium=article&utm_campaign=graphql_architectural_advantages) + React Hooks, React developers get the benefit of having _all three needs satisfied_ with a lot less code.
+When Apollo released [Apollo Client](https://www.apollographql.com/docs/react/?utm_source=khalil&utm_medium=article&utm_campaign=graphql_architectural_advantages) with [apollo-link-state](https://www.apollographql.com/docs/link/links/state/?utm_source=khalil&utm_medium=article&utm_campaign=graphql_architectural_advantages), they enabled React developers to meet _all three needs satisfied_ with a lot less code.

-Personally, I most appreciate how _close_ remote state feels.
+Apollo-link-state (now baked directly into Apollo Client 2 and 3), made it possible for developers to write queries that address both remote state and local state at the exact same time.
+Remote state (sitting on a server) feels much _closer_.

 Take this query to fetch a particular dog by its breed, for example: